Some links in this post may be affiliate links

 Common names: String of Lemons Plant, String of Tears Plant, String of Teardrops Plant

 Senecio citriformis also called Curio citriformis is a perennial, succulent vine native to the drier parts of Southwest Africa.
-It is among the popular string of plants and one of the best hanging succulent plants for the home or office space.
+It is among the string of plants and one of the favored hanging succulent plants for the home or office space.

 Yes.
 String of Lemons Plant like other Senecio species is toxic to humans and pets as outlined by ASPCA.
 If ingested, it can cause drooling, vomiting, diarrhea and lethargy.
 Contact with the plant sap may cause skin irritation or skin rash in sensitive skin therefore, always wear gloves when handling the plant.
 Keep it away from the reach of children and pets to avoid mishaps.

-If you are looking to acquire these plants to your collection, beautiful String of Teardrops Plants are available online on Etsy (Link to Etsy).
+If you are looking to acquire these plants for your collection, you may get String of Teardrops Plants from Etsy (Link to Etsy).

-Care for String of Lemons Plant indoors, entails providing bright light with 4-6 hours of direct sunlight, moderate warmth of 20-270C, average humidity of 50-55% and moderately moist, fertile, well-drained, succulents soils coupled with monthly feeding during the growing season.
+Care for String of Lemons Plant indoors, entails providing bright light with 4-6 hours of sunlight, warmth of 20-270C, humidity of 50-55% and moderately moist, fertile, well-drained, succulents soils coupled with monthly feeding in the growing season.

 String of Lemons Plant grows best in bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Protect it from hot midday sunshine to avoid scorching and loss of leaf color.

-If the light is not sufficient, the plant responds with leggy growth and yellowing.
+If the light is not sufficient, Senecio citriformis responds with leggy growth and yellowing.
 Therefore, instal a full spectrum grow light where the natural lighting is not adequate.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and prevent leggy growth.

-String of Lemons Plant thrives in an average warmth of 20-270C; a room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts to prevent temperature flactuations which result in stunted growth and leaf drop.
+String of Lemons Plant thrives in a warmth of 20-270C; a temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts to prevent temperature flactuations which can result in stunted growth, wilting, yellowing and leaf drop.

-String of Teardrops Plant has no need for extra humidity.
-Average room humidity of 50-55% is ideal for this plant.
-Ensure that there is good air circulation to prevent fungal diseases infestations.
+Curio citriformis has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Ensure good air circulation to prevent fungal diseases.

-Feed String of Lemons Plant with a balanced, liquid fertilizer monthly in spring and summer for a lush growth.
+Feed String of Lemons Plant with a balanced, water-soluble fertilizer monthly in spring and summer for a lush growth.
 The plant is not a heavy feeder so be careful when feeding.

 Do not feed in fall and winter as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.

-The best soil for String of Lemons Plant should be rich in organic matter, loose and well-draining to avoid waterloggingl.
+The best soil for String of Teardrops Plant should be rich in organic matter, loose and well-draining to avoid waterlogging.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents soils are ideal as they drain easily.
+A Cactus and succulents soil is ideal as it drain easily.

-Select a pot that is only 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Use a shallow pot as the root system is tiny and be careful not to bury the stems to prevent rotting.
+Select a pot that is only 1 size larger that has a drainage hole to prevent root-rot.
+Use a shallow pot as the root system is tiny, and be careful not to bury the stems to prevent rotting.
 Check out these succulents pots on Amazon.

-String of Lemons Plant (Senecio citriformis) is propagated at the beginning of the growing season from stem cuttings.
+String of Lemons Plant is propagated from stem cuttings at the beginning of the growing season (spring to early summer), for a faster establishment.

-String of Lemons Plant (Senecio citriformis) problems are leaf drop, leggy growth, leaf spots, wilting, pests and diseases among others.
+String of Lemons Plant problems are leaf drop, leggy growth, leaf spots, wilting, pests and diseases among others.
 Keep reading for more on these problems and how to solve them.

-Leaf drop on String of Lemons Plant is caused by cold water, inconsistent watering, soggy soil, and temperature stress.
+Leaf drop off String of Lemons Plant is caused by cold water, inconsistent watering, soggy soil or temperature stress.

 Cold water: Water the plant with water that is at room temperature to avoid shocking this tropical plant.